smdyaseen/mybptest/README.md

 # mybptest
 This will setup Docker Environment with Micro Service Setup for Nginx

-Place all the files under a directory

-Prior to using this files, the system should be installed with Vagrant and Oracle VirutalBox
+Place all the files under a directory and the system should be installed with Vagrant and Oracle VirutalBox

 Change to Directory created with files downloaded onto it. vagrant init vagrant up

+Vagrantfile - Sets up vagrant box with CentOS provisioned with Ansible
+			- This runs three playbooks
+	playbook_docker.yml
+		- Install Pre-requsites and docker playbook_nginx.yml
+		- Setup Container with customized content and build the image to use for micro service setup playbook_microservice.yml
+		- Uses Dockerfile/docker-compose.yml to create an container and runs as micro service

-Vagrantfile - Sets up vagrant box with CentOS provisioned with Ansible playbook_docker.yml - Build docker environment with Nginx running as Micro Service Task "Docker Compose Micro Service Build" calls Dockerfile to build container from image and runs docker-compose to bring Nginx Service up as micro service.
+Task "Docker Compose Micro Service Build" calls Dockerfile to build container from image and runs docker-compose to bring Nginx Service up as micro service.